Mamu (deity): Associations with other deities

 Mamu's husband was Bunene, the sukkal (divine vizier) of her father.

 Wilfred G. Lambert proposed that the goddess Mumudu might be one and the same as Mamu based on the similarity of their names.
-In the myth Enki and Ninmah, she appears as one of the seven helpers of the eponymous goddess, the other six being Ninimma, Shuzianna, Ninmada, Ninshar, Ninmug and Ninniginna.
+In the myth Enki and Ninmah, she appears as one of the seven helpers of the eponymous goddess, the other six being Ninimma, Shuzianna, Ninmada, Ninšar, Ninmug and Ninniginna.
 These deities do not appear together elsewhere, but in this myth they are identified as Šassūrātu, a group of assistants of Ninmah.

 Worship

 A temple of Mamu and Bunene existed in Sippar.
 They received offerings together according to administrative texts from this city.
 For example, Iltani, daughter of Sin-Muballit, offered mirsu cakes to both of them twice in the twenty first year of Hammurabi's reign.
-Theophoric names invoking Mamu are attested in documents from the same city, examples include Warad-Mamu and Amat-Mamu.
-In contracts she appears alongside Bunene as a divine witness, similar to how Shamash and Aya appear together.
+Theophoric names invoking Mamu are attested in documents from the same city, for example Warad-Mamu and Amat-Mamu.
+In contracts she appears alongside Bunene as a divine witness, similarly to how Shamash and Aya appear together.
 No other divine couples appear in documents from that city in similar roles.
 Mamu also appears as a witness on her own, which is only attested for Aya and Annunitum otherwise when it comes to goddesses worshiped in Sippar.
 It has been proposed that a goddess depicted frontally on some seals from Sippar might be Mamu, but it is also possible that she should be identified as Aya.

-A sanctuary dedicated to Mamu alone was built by the Assyrian king Assurnasirpal II in Imgur-Enlil (modern Balawat) next to the royal palace, but according to Wilfred G. Lambert, in this location the deity was viewed as male.
+A sanctuary dedicated to Mamu was built by the Assyrian king Assurnasirpal II in Imgur-Enlil (modern Balawat) next to the royal palace, but according to Wilfred G. Lambert, in this location the deity was viewed as male.
 Male Mamu is also attested in some Akkadian prayers.